19hours/sg-statutes/Acts/Public Utilities Act.md

 ### Penalty or late payment charge

 35\.
-The Board may, with the approval of the Minister, prescribe a penalty or late payment charge (such penalty or late payment charge, if unpaid, to constitute a debt due to the Board and be recoverable as such) to be paid by a consumer to the Board for late payment of any fee or charge payable under this Act.
+The Board may, with the approval of the Minister, prescribe a penalty or late payment charge (such penalty or late payment charge, if unpaid, to constitute a debt due to the Board and be recoverable as such) to be paid by a consumer to the Board for late payment of any fee, charge or tax payable under this Act.

+[Act 9 of 2012 wef 01/02/2013]

 ### Contribution towards capital outlay to provide water supply